stakepoint/wagerr-mobile/CONTRIBUTING.md

 ---

-Thank you for contributing to StarShop!
+Thank you for contributing to StarkWager!
 Let us know if you need any help.